mjoehler94/mjoehler94.github.io/about.md

 ### Experience
 ___
 #### **Progressive Leasing**
-*Data Analyst – Risk Operations Team*
+*Data Analyst – Data Science/Risk Ops Team*
 - Develop and quantify the impact of new fraud prevention systems to mitigate financial damages from fraud
 - Designed and automated data flow to identify characteristics and behavior of fraudulent customers